Hylotelephium anacampseros (L.) H.Ohba

 Anacampseros sempervirens, Sedum anacampseros, Sedum rotundifolium

 Hylotelephium anacampseros, formerly known as Sedum anacampseros, is a succulent that produces a cluster of decumbent, sparsely branched stems with greyish-green or blue-green leaves.
 The stems grow up to 6 inches (15 cm) long.
 Leaves are rounded and up to 1.2 inches (3 cm) in diameter.
 Flowers are star-shaped, purplish-red inside, and purple, covered with a powdery bloom outside.
 They appear in summer clustered at the end of the stems.

 The specific epithet "anacampseros" derives from the Greek words "anakamptō," meaning "to return or turn back," and "érōs," meaning "love or desire," and refers to the belief that this succulent has the power to bring back the love that was lost.

 How to Grow and Care for Hylotelephium anacampseros

 Light: This succulent prefers full sun.
 It tolerates light to partial shade in hot summer climates but will produce weak, floppy growth when grown in too much shade.
 Plant your H. anacampseros in an area of your garden that gets 6 hours of sunlight a day.

 Soil: H. anacampseros does not need rich soil, but it does need excellent drainage.
 Choose a commercial potting mix for succulents, or make one yourself.

-Hardiness: This plant has a tolerance of heat and drought and is cold-hardy, making it a popular outdoor succulent.
+Hardiness: This plant has a tolerance to heat and drought and is cold-hardy, making it a popular outdoor succulent.
 H. anacampseros can withstand temperatures as low as -30 to 30 °F (-34.4 to -1.1 °C), USDA hardiness zones 4a to 9b.